Polyascus gregaria $PARASITE · field documentation

 Polyascus gregaria

-Field observations on the colonisation of Charybdis longicollis by a sacculinid contract resident at pending deployment.
+Field observations on the colonisation of Charybdis longicollis by a sacculinid contract resident at pending launch.

 C. longicollis · May 2026